AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the analysis-aliws plug-in.md

 # Use the analysis-aliws plug-in

 analysis-aliws is a built-in plug-in of Alibaba Cloud Elasticsearch.
-This plug-in integrates an analyzer and a tokenizer into Elasticsearch to implement document analysis and retrieval.
+This plug-in integrates an analyzer and a tokenizer into Elasticsearch to search and analyze documents.
 The plug-in allows you to upload a tailored dictionary file to it.
-After the upload, the system automatically performs a rolling update for your cluster.
-Alibaba Cloud Elasticsearch clusters of V5.X do not support this plug-in.
+After the upload, the system automatically performs a rolling update for your cluster and replaces the default dictionary file.
+This topic describes how to use the analysis-aliws plug-in.

 The analysis-aliws plug-in is installed.
 It is not installed by default.

 If it is not installed, install it.
 Make sure that your Elasticsearch cluster offers at least 4 GiB of memory.
 If your cluster is in a production environment, it must offer at least 8 GiB of memory.
-For more information about how to install the plug-in, see [Install and remove a built-in plug-in](/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Install and remove a built-in plug-in.md).
+For more information about how to install the analysis-aliws plug-in, see [Install and remove a built-in plug-in](/intl.en-US/Elasticsearch Instances Management/Plug-ins/Install and remove a built-in plug-in.md).

+**Note:**

+-   Alibaba Cloud Elasticsearch V5.0 clusters do not support the analysis-aliws plug-in.
-**Note:** If the memory capacity of your cluster does not meet the preceding requirements, upgrade the configuration of your cluster.
+-   If the memory size of your cluster does not meet the preceding requirements, upgrade the configuration of your cluster.
 For more information, see [Upgrade the configuration of a cluster](/intl.en-US/Elasticsearch Instances Management/Upgrade or downgrade a cluster/Upgrade the configuration of a cluster.md).

 After the analysis-aliws plug-in is installed, the following analyzer and tokenizer are integrated into your Elasticsearch cluster: